 [RFC7030] recommends for the private key returned by the server to be encrypted.
 The specification provides two methods to encrypt the generated key, symmetric and asymmetric.
 The methods are signalled by the client by using the relevant attributes (SMIMECapabilities and DecryptKeyIdentifier or AsymmetricDecryptKeyIdentifier) in the CSR request.
-In the symmetric key case, the key can be established out-of-band or alternatively derived by the established TLS connection as described in [RFC5705].
+In the symmetric key case, the key can be established outof-band or alternatively derived by the established TLS connection as described in [RFC5705].

-The sever-side key generation response is returned using a CBOR array Section 4.1.1.
-The certificate part exactly matches the response from a enrollment response.
+The sever-side key generation response is returned using a CBOR array Section 5.2.1.
+The certificate part exactly matches the response from an enrollment response.
 The private key is placed inside of a CMS SignedData.
-The SignedData is signed by the party that generated the private key, which may or may not be the EST server or the EST CA. The SignedData is further protected by placing it inside of a CMS EnvelopedData as explained in Section 4.4.2 of [RFC7030].
+The SignedData is signed by the party that generated the private key, which may or may not be the EST server or the EST The SignedData is further protected by placing it inside of a CMS EnvelopedData as explained in Section 4.4.2 of [RFC7030].

-4.6.
+5.7.
 Message fragmentation